Advanced

 button in the left menu to enter the script editing page.
 On the Schema

-page, users can write proto
+page, users can select Protobuf

 There is also an Input